Social Communication Skills:

 - Bullying others.

-Therapy sessions will be planned to suit the young person’s interests, preferences and personality.
+Therapy sessions will be planned to suit the child or young person’s interests, preferences and personality.
 Sarah uses different activities, including games, discussion, role-play and video-feedback.
 She helps people to understand more about how we communicate, and to build their communication skills, self-esteem and confidence.

 Assessment of language skills: